 Prof. P. James Clark – Director

 Prof. Clark was born in London, England and now resides on Vancouver Island in British Columbia.
-He began his metaphysical and spiritual studies at the age of 14 and has nearly 50 years experience in the Arts.
+He began his metaphysical and spiritual studies at the age of 14 and has nearly 50 years of experience in the Arts.

 He is a scholar of the European Renaissance who conducted university courses on the literature and philosophy of the period.
 He speaks English, French, Spanish and is familiar with Greek and Latin.
 He is currently studying Classical Arabic.

 His interests are not merely academic.
 They are integral to his life as an Astrologer and Shaman in the Druidic tradition of his Anglo-Welsh heritage.
 His current research includes the alchemy of Hellenistic, Persian and Indian Astrology in the crucible of Neo-Platonic and Hermetic Philosophy.
 He holds a diploma in Advanced Herbology and is currently writing a book on Traditional Astrological Medicine, drawing on Arabic and European sources.

 Clélia Romano – Educational Coordinator